hirwa1/JoCare-Health-Plugins/readme.md

    - Upload the plugin folder to `/wp-content/plugins/`. **This method requires file system access.**
    - Activate via the **Plugins** menu. **The WordPress admin interface is generally accessible.**
 3. **Configuration**:
-   - Access settings under **Tools** for each plugin. **Plugin settings will be designed with accessibility in mind, including clear instructions with potential sign language and text support.**
+   - Access settings under **Tools** for each plugin. **Plugin settings will be designed with accessibility in mind, including clear instructions with potential sign language and text support.** Future updates might explore **AI-powered configuration assistance.**
    - Use shortcodes or widgets to embed tools in pages, posts, or sidebars. **Ensure that the surrounding content and layout are also accessible and that embedded elements retain sign language and text support.**

 ## Technical Details
 - **Compatibility**: Tested up to WordPress 5.9.1 (Ovulation), 6.0 (Due Date); upcoming plugins will support 5.0+. **Ongoing testing includes accessibility checks, including the usability of sign language and text descriptions.**
 - **Dependencies**: PHP 7.0+ (7.2+ for upcoming plugins).
-- **Customization**: Admins can adjust display options; Due Date Calculator supports language selection. **Customization options will be designed to not negatively impact accessibility or the availability of sign language and text support.**
+- **Customization**: Admins can adjust display options; Due Date Calculator supports language selection. **Customization options will be designed to not negatively impact accessibility or the availability of sign language and text support.** Future enhancements might consider **AI-driven suggestions for optimal accessibility settings.**
 - **Performance**: Optimized for minimal resource usage. **Performance considerations include ensuring smooth loading of embedded sign language videos and text content for all users.**
-- **Scientific Basis**: Ovulation Calculator leverages peer-reviewed data; Due Date Calculator uses obstetric standards; upcoming plugins will **utilize AI ethically and responsibly, complementing the scientific basis with data-driven insights, ensuring explanations are accessible through sign language and text.**
+- **Scientific Basis**: Ovulation Calculator leverages peer-reviewed data; Due Date Calculator uses obstetric standards; upcoming plugins will **utilize AI ethically and responsibly, complementing the scientific basis with data-driven insights, ensuring explanations are accessible through sign language and text.** Existing plugins may also explore how **AI** could provide users with links to relevant scientific literature in an accessible format.

 ## Why JoCare Plugins?
 These plugins are purpose-built for the JoCare WordPress platform, aligning with JoCare’s mission to empower women’s health **in an accessible manner through user-centric design, innovative technology, and a commitment to providing information through multiple accessible formats, including sign language videos and detailed text descriptions**:
 - **Native Integration**: Seamless and **accessible** compatibility with WordPress for effortless setup.
-- **User-Centric Design**: Intuitive interfaces with clear, actionable, and **accessible** outputs, **with key information supported by sign language and text.**
+- **User-Centric Design**: Intuitive interfaces with clear, actionable, and **accessible** outputs, **with key information supported by sign language and text.
+Future iterations may use AI to personalize the interface based on user preferences.**
 - **Innovative Roadmap**: Upcoming plugins introduce cutting-edge features like predictive analytics and wearable integration, **with accessibility as a key development principle and AI driving advanced functionalities, ensuring explanations are available in sign language and text.**
 - **Reliability**: Grounded in scientific methods, with clear guidance on limitations, **presented in an accessible format, with AI potentially contributing to more nuanced analysis, explained through sign language and text.**
 - **Community Impact**: Supports JoCare’s goal of accessible, education-driven health tools **for all members of the community, potentially using AI to tailor information to diverse needs, with a consistent focus on providing sign language and text support.**

 ## Credits
-Developed by [trusted-kigali-developers](https://kigalidevelopers.com/) for [JoCare](https://www.jocare.rw/), a leader in women’s reproductive health **and a champion for inclusivity and technological advancement, recognizing the importance of accessible communication through sign language and detailed text.**
+Developed by [trusted-kigali-developers](https://kigalidevelopers.com/) for [JoCare](https://www.jocare.rw/), a leader in women’s reproductive health **and a champion for inclusivity and technological advancement, recognizing the importance of accessible communication through sign language and detailed text, and exploring the ethical use of AI to enhance user experience.**

 ## License
 All plugins are licensed under [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html), ensuring open-source flexibility and the ability for **accessibility modifications, AI-driven enhancements, and the integration of community-contributed sign language interpretations and text descriptions.**